sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/windows-fundamentals.md

 Most services run with LocalSystem privileges by default which is the highest level of access allowed on an individual Windows OS.
 Not all applications need Local System account-level permissions, so it is beneficial to perform research on a case-by-case basis when considering installing new applications in a Windows environment.

-*See module to learn how to examine service permissions using services.msc, the sc command in Windows command line, and Get-Acl in PowerShell*.

 ## Interacting with Windows